Modeling Text with Decision Forests using Categorical-Set Splits: Introduction

 \section{Introduction}

-Machine Learning (ML) algorithms often consume observations in the form of feature vectors in order to train models.
+Machine learning algorithms often consume observations in the form of feature vectors in order to learn models.
 The semantics of each feature defines how it should be consumed by the algorithm and ultimately used in the resulting model.
-A typical decision tree algorithm, for example, learns to model data with a binary tree where each node recursively bifurcates the training examples according to a ``split'' of the feature space; how an optimal split is found for a feature depends entirely on semantics.
+A typical axis-aligned decision tree algorithm, for example, models data by learning a binary tree where each node recursively bifurcates the training examples into sub-regions according to a ``split'' along one of the dimensions of the feature space; what a split looks like and how an optimal split is found for a feature depends entirely on semantics.

-ML algorithms either have the ability to consume a feature type as is or otherwise require that it be transformed to a supported type.
+A learning algorithms either has the ability to consume a feature type as is or otherwise requires that it be transformed to a supported type.
 Virtually all algorithms, decision trees included~\cite{breiman1983,jin03,geurts2006}, are able to ingest numerical features, sometimes exclusively so.
 The record is mixed for other feature types such as graphs, time series, text, or categorical features.
 Neural networks, for example, require that categorical features be transformed to one-hot vectors or another numerical form.
 On the other hand, decision forests that use a CART~\cite{breiman1983} split-finding algorithm support categorical features naturally~\cite{catboost,breiman2001,breiman1983}.

 Whether or not a feature transformation is used to prepare training data may dramatically affect model training.
 A contrived transformation step may remove potentially meaningful signals or, conversely, introduce meaningless correlations where none exists.
 One-hot encoded categorical features, for example, often lead to unbalanced splits in decision trees, leading to sub-optimal models that do not generalize as well as CART-powered decision trees---that is the driving reason for the use of CART in decision forest libraries such as LightGBM~\cite{lightgbm2017nips}.
-Such empirical observations have motivated researchers to study ways of extending decision trees to consume other feature types such as time series~\cite{rodriguez2004,deng2013} and timestamped symbol sequences~\cite{guillamebert2017} among others.
+Such empirical observations have motivated researchers to study ways of extending decision trees to support other feature types such as time series~\cite{rodriguez2004,deng2013} and timestamped symbol sequences~\cite{guillamebert2017} among others.